k3vinhu4ng/Internet_History_How/readme.md

 ## Project Description
 #### History of Internet / How the Internet Works Website.
-Made using CSS and grid layouts.
+This website is made using CSS, grid layouts, and floats.
 Index page has Z layout with hero image.
 Content pages are made with F-layout and has a smaller secondary menu for content pages.
 Secondary menu's are divided between "Internet History" and "How the Internet Works".
+The F-layout content also clears when the browser window is resized to a certain degree.

 ## Designs